Memory Capacity of Recurrent Neural Networks with Matrix Representation: Introduction

-Neural Turing machines (NTMs) are RNN models that combine combine the fuzzy pattern matching capabilities of neural networks with the notion of programmable computers.
+Neural Turing machines (NTMs)\cite{graves2014neural} are RNN models that combine the fuzzy pattern-matching capabilities of neural networks with the notion of programmable computers.
 NTMs feature a neural network controller coupled to external memory that interacts with attention mechanisms.
-NTMs that feature long short-term memory (LSTM) \citep{hochreiter1997long} for network controller can infer simple algorithms that have copying, sorting, and associative recall tasks \citep{graves2014neural}.
-With their potential benefits, it's natural to investigate properties of the matrix representation as generated by the bilinear mapping in Eq. \ref{bil-map}.
-Out of the various possible ways in which this can be checked (such as convergence guarantee and training behaviour etc.), we particularly focus on the asymptotic \textit{memory capacity} of the matrix representation by introducing the dynamical systems viewpoint of generic matrix RNNs \citep{do2017learning}.
+NTMs that feature long short-term memory (LSTM) \cite{hochreiter1997long} for network controllers can infer simple algorithms that have copying, sorting, and associative recall tasks \cite{graves2014neural}.
+With their potential benefits, it's natural to investigate properties of the matrix representation as generated by the bilinear mapping (Equation \ref{bil-map}).
+Out of the various possible ways in which this can be checked (such as convergence guarantee and training behavior etc.), we particularly focus on the asymptotic \textit{memory capacity} of the matrix representation by introducing the dynamical systems viewpoint of generic matrix RNNs \cite{do2017learning}, where we study the evolution of state matrix over time and how much the state at a given time holds information about all previous states.

 In this paper, we study \textit{memory capacity} using matrix representation as used by matrix RNNs and extend the notion to NTMs.
-We investigate if the matrix (second order tensor) representation of data has a better memory capacity than the vector representation in conventional neural networks.
+We investigate if the matrix (second-order tensor) representation of data has a better memory capacity than the vector representation in conventional neural networks.
 Intuitively, one might argue that such matrix representations might always be better than vector representations in terms of memory capacity.
-However, we show theoretically that it isn't the case under some constraints, even though in general, the capacity might be better than vector representations with a bound which is analogous to the one found for vector representations \citep{Ganguli18970}.
-Hence, it is vital to discover ways towards increasing the memory capacity, especially given the memory architectures that have been proposed in the past \citep{graves2014neural,graves2016hybrid,santoro2016meta}.
+However, we show theoretically that it isn't the case under some constraints, even though in general, the capacity might be better than vector representations with a bound that is analogous to the one found for vector representations \cite{Ganguli18970}.
+Hence, it is vital to discover ways to increase the memory capacity, especially given the memory architectures that have been proposed in the past \cite{graves2014neural,graves2016hybrid,santoro2016meta}.